ATLAS PROJECTS

 RhoDE ISLAND ZONING ATLAS

-HousingWorks RI, a community partner of Roger Williams University, has completed the Rhode Island Zoning Atlas.
+HousingWorks RI, a community partner of Roger Williams University, launched the Rhode Island Zoning Atlas in October, 2023.
 Advisors included faculty and staff from Roger Williams University, and several state partners.

 TENNESSEE ZONING ATLAS

-The Beacon Center of Tennessee has collected data for the Nashville region of the Tennessee Zoning Atlas, with the support of the Mercatus Center at George Mason University and the Atlas Network and seeks to move to other parts of the state soon.
+The Beacon Center of Tennessee has collected data for the Nashville region of the Tennessee Zoning Atlas and has started on the Memphis region, with the support of the Mercatus Center at George Mason University and the Atlas Network.

 Texas ZONING ATLAS

-The NZA central team has analyzed jurisdictions in the San Antonio, Austin, and Houston areas and along the Gulf Coast, with support from Texas A&M AgriLife Extension Service.
-A University of North Texas team has also collected information for the Dallas-Fort Worth region, with support from the Mercatus Center at George Mason University, and may support further analysis in the Capital area region.
+The National Zoning Atlas central team is working in the metropolitan areas of San Antonio, Austin, and Houston, as well as the Gulf Coast, with support from Texas A&M AgriLife Extension Service.
+A University of North Texas team has also collected information for the Dallas-Fort Worth region (except Dallas), with support from the Mercatus Center at George Mason University.

 Utah ZONING ATLAS